 Was this a good calculated risk?
 It was a good calculated risk if the number of people in category 3 is more than the number of people in category 1.

 It’s as simple as that.
 It doesn’t matter how many people took to Twitter and said, “I’m never buying another Gillette razor ever again.”
 If more people were motivated to start buying Gillette razors because of the ad, it was worth it.
+If the number who won’t buy outweighs those who will, it wasn’t.

 Is the calculated risk right for your business?